GlowsAreLosers/GlowsAreLosers/technology/distance.rst

 ---------------

-I've come across YouTube videos about (computer) neural networks that can be used to separate signals from noise and amplify signals that would otherwise be too faint to be detected.
+I've come across YouTube videos about (computer) neural networks that can be used to separate signals from noise, and amplify signals that would otherwise be too faint to be detected.

 There was a video (for which I sadly lost the link) that goes in lengths